natritmeyer/site_prism/.github/CONTRIBUTING.md

 ## Steps to reproduce (If a Bugfix)
 Show us a before / after from your PR.
 So ideally a situation beforehand which was broken, and afterwards isn't broken.

-If needed try to include an SSCCE (Short, Self Contained, Correct [compilable] example) http://sscce.org/
+Try to include a Short, Self Contained, Correct compilable example [SSCCE](http://sscce.org/)

 ## Pointers